 A loan is money that you’re borrowing from someone else – for example, a bank or credit card company.
 And they’re not giving you that money out of the goodness of their heart.
 They’re charging you interest on that loan.

-If your business is financially sound, with good construction accounting practices, you might be able to qualify for a bank loan – perhaps the cheapest form of construction financing available.
+If your business is financially sound, with good construction accounting practices and audited financial reports, you might be able to qualify for a bank loan – perhaps the cheapest form of construction financing available.
 If you’re lucky, the interest rate might be as low as 3% per year.
 (That’s slightly above the 2019 average inflation rate.)

 If you’re using credit cards to pay your bills, and carrying a balance, you’re paying a lot more than 3%.
 Average business credit card rates are closer to 17% per year, or about 1.4% per month.

 If you’re fortunate enough to have business savings to meet your expenses while you wait for payment, there’s still a cost.
 Remember, you’re basically borrowing your own money to pay your employees and suppliers, while the GC or property owner holds onto the cash that you’ve already earned.

 If you put that money into an interest-bearing savings account, you could earn as much as 2% per year (or 0.166% per month).
 But you’re not earning anything on it, since you’re using it to pay your bills.
 As a result, it becomes a cost to you.
 That’s what economists call an “opportunity cost.”
 If you didn’t spend that money, you could be using it on another opportunity – one that earns income.

 One of the costs of consistently waiting for slow construction payments is slower growth resulting from lost profit.

 Consider this scenario: Three identical contractors work on the same type of construction project.
 Every project they work on is worth $10,000, with a 10% margin.
 However, they work for different customers, who pay at different times.